 Though Ludwig itself may have failed to meet any of my own expectations (not that I had any in the first place, mind you), I cannot falter in my utter amazement towards Arrow Academy for their amazing efforts with this release.
 Housed in an exceptionally handsome box set, the four-disc Blu-ray/DVD combo set not only presents us with a beautifully restored version of the original Italian theatrical cut of the film (the movie received various edits abroad), but also a five-part (widescreen) Italian television mini-series presentation from the early ’80s.
 Each version of the feature is spread out over two discs, with a choice of Italian or English audio available in LPCM Mono.

-Disc One special features for this extended yarn from the history books of Bavaria ("Ja, in Bavaria, and not in Venezuela!") include a recent interview with Helmut Berger (recorded at the same time as The Bloodstained Butterfly), an hour-long television biographical documentary on Luchiano Visconti by Carlo Lizzani, two excerpts from the English-language print which Arrow Academics were unable to sync up (as the scenes they hailed from were only featured in the US version), and the original theatrical trailer.
-Disc Two extras include a new interview with producer Dieter Geissler, and older pieces about screenwriter Suso Cecchi d'Amico and actress Silvana Mangano.
+Disc One special features for this extended yarn from the history books of Bavaria (“Ja, in Bavaria, and not in Venezuela!”) include a recent interview with Helmut Berger, an hour-long television biographical documentary on Luchiano Visconti by Carlo Lizzani, two excerpts from the English-language print which Arrow Academics were unable to sync up (as the scenes they hailed from were only featured in the US version), and the original theatrical trailer.
+Disc Two extras include a new interview with producer Dieter Geissler, and older pieces about screenwriter Suso Cecchi d’Amico and actress Silvana Mangano.

 Wrapping up this aforementioned handsome box set from Arrow Academy is a hefty-sized booklet which is chockful of essays, production notes, interviews, photographs, and liner notes by Peter Cowie.
 All in full color, to boot.
 If you find yourself not too terribly interested in Ludwig itself, much like I was ‒ to wit I have inserted random, slightly obscured Monty Python references throughout this article in an effort to keep myself interested in even writing about it ‒ than this booklet may prove to be your salvation.
 Frankly, I find the history of the production and its various releases to be more interesting than the film itself, but I also realize Ludwig has its audience.